-APPENDIX C
+APPENDIX B

-Suggested Course Sequence for TRANSFER STUDENT in Speech, Language, and Hearing Sciences
+Suggested Course Sequence for TRANSFER STUDENTS in Speech, Language, and Hearing Sciences

 Transfer students should meet with their major advisor on a semester-by-semester basis.
 A maximum of 64 units of community college course work may apply toward degree requirements.
 Coursework completed at community colleges are considered lower division.
 Students must complete 42 units or more of upper division coursework (300 and above) in order to graduate.
-Also, a minimum of 18 of the final 30 units taken toward degree requirements must beUArizonaUniversity credit.
+Also, a minimum of 18 of the final 30 units taken toward degree requirements must be University of Arizona credits.